 With the luthier home, the apprentice could only work on the violin at night, while the luthier was upstairs snoring away.
 By the light of one candle, they carefully carved away, so slowly as to not make any noise to wake the luthier.
 They slept only an hour or less every night.
+"I know you want to be finished," the apprentice murmured to the violin, half asleep.
+"But if we're too loud, the luthier will wake and you will never be able to sing right.
+We must be careful" The music softened into something gentle and questioning.

+The apprentice smiled to themself.
+"You don't need to worry.
+I'm used to him.
+I'll catch up on sleep once you're finished and I'll survive the scoldings until then.
+It is a small price to pay for you to be born.
+You're already coming into shape beautifully."
+The music trilled happily, like a purring cat.
+It made the apprentice laugh.

-Each day, they became more clumsy and more forgetful as the exhaustion caught up with them.
+As the weeks went by, the apprentice became more clumsy and more forgetful as the exhaustion caught up with them.
 The luthier was not shy in his scoldings at their mistakes, but for once the apprentice did not mind.
-It was all worth it for the way the violin was finally coming into shape.

 One day, however, the apprentice made a grave mistake.
-The weeks of work finally caught up to them and they fell asleep still at work, candle burning down beside them.
+The weeks of work finally caught up to them and they fell asleep with the violin in their hands, candle burning down beside them.
 They woke, abruptly, to the luthier lifting the precious violin, nearly complete, from their lap.
 "What is this?" he boomed, fingers too tight around the neck.

 The apprentice surged to their feet.
 "Give that back!"

-The violin's notes were fast and tense, practically begging the apprentice to take it from the luthier.
+The violin's notes were fast and tense, practically begging the apprentice to save it from the luthier.
 "You are making a violin?"
 The luthier turned it over in his hands, holding it easily out of the apprentice's reach.
 "When have you had the time for this?
 Where did you get this wood?
 Are you stealing from me?"
 "No," the apprentice said desperately, still reaching for the violin.
 "A customer gave it to me."
 "A customer?!"
 "They wanted me to make the violin.
-Please, just-"

-The luthier set the violin on his worktop and reached for a gouge.
+Please, just-" The luthier set the violin on his worktop and reached for a gouge.

 "Wait!"
 The apprentice shouted, pulling helplessly against the luthier's arm.
-"Don't, it's not-"

-The luthier dug the gouge into the back of the violin and the violin screamed.
+"Don't, it's not-" The luthier dug the gouge into the back of the violin and the violin screamed.
 The apprentice fell to the floor, clutching their ears.
 "Stop!"
 They cried.
 "Stop, you're hurting it!"
 The luthier did not stop.
-Every drag of the gouge into the wood of the violin dragged a grating, shrill stream of notes from the instrument.
+"It's a violin, you little idiot.
+It doesn't feel anything."
+Every drag of the gouge into the wood of the violin wrenched a grating, shrill stream of notes from the instrument.
 The apprentice felt crazed by the sounds.
 Desperately, they cast about the room for something, anything, to make the luthier stop.
 They grabbed the nearest tool, a peg hole reamer, and gripped it tightly in one hand.
 "Stop," they said again.
 "Please, don't make me do this."
 The luthier ignored them.

-The apprentice lifted the reamer and slammed it into the side of the luthier's neck.
+The apprentice lifted the reamer.
+After a moment's hesitation, they slammed it into the side of the luthier's neck.
 The luthier's eyes went wide and he made a strange gurgling noise.
 When the apprentice pulled the reamer back out, blood sprayed everywhere.
 All over the apprentice, the work table, the violin itself.
 The luthier's body slumped forward.
 The apprentice dropped the reamer to save the damaged violin from being crushed.
 They sank to the floor, the delicate wooden body cradled in their bloody hands.